CaptainAsbestos/class-notes/agh-module-2.md

 Putting a "human face" on data in combination with aggregated data can persuade both the stastically minded grant-writers as well hold the attention of those who aren't predisposed to pour over numbers and figures.

+## Decision Memos

+A decision memo is a do-or-die style policy memo.
+They are short, to the point, and straightforward; they should only be employe in emergencies or when new information radically changes the situation.

+Key to succes is clarity of thought and message.
+The form is the content, and a standard layout prevents any misperceptions about the topic, addressee, and author.
+It follows the typical policy paper layout of executive summary, background, policy menu, then recommendation, but each section is much more condensed so that it fits on two faces of a page.

+## Legislative Histories